dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 \mathrm{PreSh}(\Sm) \mapsvia{L_\tau} \mathrm{Sh}_k
 $$

 for $\tau$ a Grothendieck topology which declares certain classes of maps to be covers.
-We have some choices of topology here:
+We have some choices of topology here, roughly in order of increasing number of open sets:
-- Zariski topology on schemes
+- Zariski (on schemes)
+- Nisnevich
--
+- Etale